As an educational content writer with a Master’s Degree in Computer Science, I write articles such as this to offer insight and awareness.

-The main idea of cryptocurrency is to allow for transactions of digital payments between two people with no middleman to oversee its validity.
+The main idea of cryptocurrency is to allow for transactions of digital payments between two people with no intermediary to oversee its validity.
 Blockchain is the software infrastructure behind it.

 Bitcoin was the first cryptocurrency.
-There are presently over 1,600 cryptocurrencies listed in Wikipedia.1
+There are over 1,600 cryptocurrencies listed on Wikipedia as of August, 2018.1

-If any block were to be modified by a hacker, all the following blocks would become invalid because the hash count would no longer match when the algorithm is applied to the new block.
+If a hacker modified any block, all the following blocks would become invalid because the hash count would no longer match when the algorithm checks the new block.
 Therefore, no transactions can be falsified.

-In return for this work, miners are paid in Bitcoin for their effort.
-This is why they are called miners—they mine for Bitcoin.
+In return for this work, miners receive payment in Bitcoin for their effort.
+That's why they are called miners—they mine for Bitcoin.

-The result of this constant mining is that transactions can’t be forged.
-No one can arbitrarily modify the data without the Hashcash algorithm catching the error.
+The result of this continuous mining is that no one can arbitrarily modify transactions without the Hashcash algorithm catching the error.

 Thanks to this technology, digital payments can be made without third party intervention because the miners verify the transactions.
 Once verified, the payments cannot be reversed.
-This eliminates fraud.
+That eliminates fraud.

 This technology is not only useful for cryptocurrency transactions.
 It can be used for any type of data sharing.
 I’ll discuss that later in this article under “Acceptance and Implementation of blockchain."